electron-userland/electron-builder/docs/code-signing.md

    * `Developer ID Application:` to sign app for macOS.
    * `3rd Party Mac Developer Application:` and `3rd Party Mac Developer Installer:` to sign app for MAS (Mac App Store).
    * `Developer ID Application:` and `Developer ID Installer` to sign app and installer for distribution outside of the Mac App Store.
+   * `Mac Developer:` to sign development builds for testing Mac App Store submissions (`mas-dev` target).
+You also need a provisioning profile in the working directory that matches this certificated and the device being used for testing.

    Please note – you can select as many certificates, as need.
 No restrictions on electron-builder side.
    All selected certificates will be imported into temporary keychain on CI server.